donnieassaf/kraken_terraform/README.md

-# AWS RDS Aurora Terraform Module with Terragrunt
+# AWS RDS Aurora & DMS Terraform Module with Terragrunt

 ## Overview

-This project contains a Terraform module for setting up an AWS RDS Aurora PostgreSQL cluster with a writer and reader instance, using Terragrunt for managing infrastructure as code across different environments.
-It includes configuration for remote state storage in S3 and state locking using DynamoDB.
+This project contains a Terraform module for setting up an AWS RDS Aurora PostgreSQL cluster with a writer and reader instance, as well as configuring AWS Database Migration Service (DMS) to facilitate database migrations.
+The setup uses Terragrunt for managing infrastructure as code across different environments and includes configuration for remote state storage in S3 and state locking using DynamoDB.

 ## Project Structure